dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 - Include in a disk image
 - Installed by users

+The Intune software client that is first downloaded contains the minimum software necessary to enroll the PC in Intune management.
+After a PC enrolls, the Intune software client then downloads the full client software needed for PC management.
+This series of downloads minimizes the time required to initially enroll and ensures that, after completing the second download, the client has the most recent software available.

 ## Download Intune client software

 All methods, except where users install the Intune client software themselves, require that you download the software so it can be deployed.